AutoJenny/blog/README.md

 - Migration scripts

 - SQLite is no longer supported.
 PostgreSQL is required for all environments.
 - When building or editing workflow UI, always bind each sub-stage field to its corresponding value in the backend's stage_data for the current post.
+- Output Field is no longer required in the LLM Action UI or API.
+The database schema is unchanged, but the UI and endpoints now work without this field.